Arose-Niazi/Mini-Missions-Public/README.md

 ### Mission Types
 - Race Type. -> 0
+- LTS Type. -> 5
+- TDM Type. -> 6
+- Parkour Type. -> 7

+### TDM
+- A champion will be selected from the winning team, the player with best K/D ratio.
+- Reward for champion, $25 and a cookie.

+### LTS
+- A champion will be selected from the winning team, the player with most kills.
+- Reward for champion, $25 and a cookie.

 ### Personal Best / Race Records / Top 5
 - Your personal best for each mission will be recorded, missions where you have to race with others.
 This will be used in race records.
-- Top 5 times will be shown in the records board for a mission.
 - Breaking and making a record has different rewards.
 - Breaking 5th record will be considered as making a reward, while any other will be breaking.
 - You get a reward for improving your record.